-Evaluate the impact of an educational program on self-efficacy of patients with stable chronic obstructive pulmonary disease at the outpatient clinic of respiratory medicine department in Mansoura University Hospital.
+Evaluate the impact of an educational program on knowledge and practice of patients with stable chronic obstructive pulmonary disease.
 This was achieved through:

-- Assess self-efficacy of patients with chronic obstructive pulmonary disease. - Develop the educational program for patients with chronic obstructive pulmonary disease. - Implement the educational program for patients with chronic obstructive pulmonary disease. - Evaluate the impact of implemented educational program for patients with chronic obstructive pulmonary disease immediately and after three months post program.
+- Assess knowledge and practice of patients with chronic obstructive pulmonary disease. - Develop the educational program for patients with chronic obstructive pulmonary disease. - Implement the educational program for patients with chronic obstructive pulmonary disease. - Evaluate the impact of implemented educational program for patients with chronic obstructive pulmonary disease immediately and after three months post program.